Is it a must for every single author to have a blog?

 The more you blog the more content there will be on the world wide web for people to see.
 This means over time your website will get more traffic and will become more visible.

-So with more content you publish, you will get more traffic and this means naturally over time as more people know you, you will get more readers who are willing to buy your book.
+So with more content you publish, you will get more traffic.
+This means naturally over time as more people know you, you will get more readers who are willing to buy your book.

 Blogging will not give you instant results

 As great as blogging is, it is not something that will get you results overnight.
-It requires time and effort, and the impact of your blogs is only seen over time as you gain traffic to your website.
+It requires time and effort, and the impact of your blog posts is only seen over time as you gain traffic to your website.

-The more you write the better results you will bet, and once you start seeing the results all the time you put in will be worthwhile.
+The more you write the better results you will get.
+And once you start seeing the results, all the time you put in will be worthwhile.